IFMW01/iclr_func/_posts/2025-05-07-distill-example.md

     Average activation distance of model outputs on the test set of models through training. <b>**SIDDO**</b> is presented on the <b>left</b> and <b>**DISDO**</b> is presented on the <b>right</b>.  <b>Model 1</b> represents the <b>Base</b> model.
 Higher values indicate increased functional divergence and lower values indicate functional similairty.
 </div>

-Moreover, from the above figure,, simple factors can impact the functional similarity of outputted networks.
+Moreover, from the above figure, simple factors can impact the functional similarity of outputted networks.
 In this instance, models trained in the **SIDDO** condition are less functionally similar than models **DISDO** condition; this suggests that for models to be more functionally similar, the data order is more important than initialisation being the same.
-It could be feasible that this is a byproduct of primacy and having similar gradient updates during training.
+It could be feasible that this is a byproduct of primacy (need to define) and having similar gradient updates during training.

 As a result, it can be understood that even though these models reach similar overall loss and accuracy, the functions they create are fundamentally determined by the data on which they are trained.
 From the test 3D loss landscapes produced earlier the models with the **SIDDO** condition would be assumed to be more functionally similar as the visualisations suggest similarity, however, it is the case that **DISDO** can have very different loss landscapes but can resemble similar functions when considering activation distance of predictions.